UsabilityEngineering/ux-portfolio-acderosas/j01/README.md

 ![After Translation](../assets/aftertranslation.png)
 Here is the main loading screen translated to English

 Overall, the app covers my needs despite the translation feature not matching my **mental model** (outcome).
-Personlly, BlueStacks is incredibly **effective** for playing gacha games as the experience is stable and playable on my PC (in comparison to my mobile devices being slower and crashing more frequently), **efficient** (discounting initial set-up) as playing a game can be done easily through a shortcut, and I'm **satisfied** with using BlueStacks.
+Personally, BlueStacks is incredibly **effective** for playing gacha games as the experience is stable and playable on my PC (in comparison to my mobile devices being slower and crashing more frequently), **efficient** (discounting initial set-up) as playing a game can be done easily through a shortcut, and I'm **satisfied** (enjoyed my experience) with using BlueStacks.
 The overall design of BlueStacks makes the functionalities for buttons very **learnable** and easy to use.
 If someone were to only focus on playing foreign gacha games to experience the story I would advise waiting until the translation feature becomes a filter rather than a shortcut (as the current feature can make the experience the polar opposite of mine: not very effective, not efficient, and not satisfying).